 6. It’s on a plinth!
 But joking aside, the building does meet the ground in a nuanced, thoughtful way.
 Transportation routes crisscross around it, and the plinth melds it with its urban surroundings.

-7. It has 59 elevators and 12 escalators, and five of these elevators will be double decker.
+7. Jeddah Tower will have 59 elevators and 12 escalators, and five of these elevators will be double decker.
 The lifts will not reach the speeds of normal elevators, as the change in air pressure at those altitudes would cause nausea.
 Three sky lobbies will prevent any one elevator from having to go all the way to the top, eliminating the need for excessively huge cables.

 8. It has high-tech features.
 A high-performance exterior wall system, including low-conductivity glass, will minimize energy consumption by reducing thermal loads.